novaprova/novaprova/doc/manual/failures.rst

 Failure Modes
 =============

-This chapter lists the various failure modes that Novaprova detects in Code Under Test, in addition to explicit NP assert macros, and describes how they are reported.
+This chapter lists the various failure modes that NovaProva detects in Code Under Test, in addition to explicit NP assert macros, and describes how they are reported.